No-Git-Tag/cool-apps-collection/README.md

-# cool-apps-collection
+# cool-apps-and-websites-collection
-this is a selection of apps on android/windows that i personally use.
+A collection of apps/websites that i often use